MobilePayDev/MobilePay-Invoice/docs/api_reference.md

 </div>

 ### <a name="canceling"/> Cancel invoice
 You can cancel an invoice which has not yet been paid, rejected and has not expired.
+If the user has chosen to pay at a later point, then the invoice can still be canceled by the merchant.
+The customer does not receive a notification.
+Changes will be visible in the MobilePay Activity List.
+The pending Invoice Payment will be changed to canceled.
+On payment date (if the user set the invoice to be paid at later point), MobilePay checks the status of the invoice.
+If it is canceled , then MobilePay ignores "Pay" command.
 ```
 PUT api/v1/merchants/{merchantId}/invoices/{invoiceId}/cancel
 ```